 coverage at all.

-were all injured in an auto accident while driving home from school in
+all injured in an auto accident while driving home from school in their

-their minivan.
-The person who hit them had a $25,000 minimum coverage
+minivan.
+The person who hit them had a $25,000 minimum coverage policy

-policy and no assets personally.
-Our clients' medical totaled well
+and no assets personally.
+Our clients' medical totaled well over $75,000.

-over $75,000.
-Consequently, the policy limit had to be divided up between
+Consequently, the policy limit had to be divided up between the six family

-Like many people, our clients in the case mentioned above were not aware
+Like many people, our clients in the case mentioned above did not know

-of the option to purchase underinsured motorist coverage (UIM coverage).
+that they had the choice to purchase underinsured motorist coverage (UIM

-UIM coverage is not required in Missouri and not all insurance agents
+coverage).
+UIM coverage is not required in Missouri and not all insurance

-inform their clients about it.
-This coverage applies when the person that
+agents inform their clients about it.
+This coverage applies when the person

-hit you, the tortfeasor, has insurance but it is not enough to cover the
+that hit you, the tortfeasor, has insurance but it is not enough to cover

 If you have UIM coverage and are involved in an accident, it would be wise

-to consult with an attorney prior to settling with an insurance company.
+to consult with an attorney before settling with an insurance company.